Skip to main content

 default:"'note'"

-One of: decision, commitment, blocker, preference, pattern, note.
-Legacy alias: context
+One of: decision, commitment, blocker, preference, pattern, note, event, fact.
+Legacy compatibility: context -> note.

 project